Ancient Rome: Severan dynasty

 Commodus was killed by a conspiracy involving Quintus Aemilius Laetus and his wife Marcia in late 192 AD.
 The following year is known as the Year of the Five Emperors, during which Helvius Pertinax, Didius Julianus, Pescennius Niger, Clodius Albinus and Septimius Severus held the imperial dignity.
 Pertinax, a member of the senate who had been one of Marcus Aurelius's right-hand men, was the choice of Laetus, and he ruled vigorously and judiciously.
 Laetus soon became jealous and instigated Pertinax's murder by the Praetorian Guard, who then auctioned the empire to the highest bidder, Didius Julianus, for 25,000 sesterces per man.
 The people of Rome were appalled and appealed to the frontier legions to save them.
 The legions of three frontier provinces—Britannia, Pannonia Superior, and Syria—resented being excluded from the "donative" and replied by declaring their individual generals to be emperor.
 Lucius Septimius Severus Geta, the Pannonian commander, bribed the opposing forces, pardoned the Praetorian Guards and installed himself as emperor.
 He and his successors governed with the legions' support.
 The changes on coinage and military expenditures were the root of the financial crisis that marked the Crisis of the Third Century.

-Septimius Severus

 Severus was enthroned after invading Rome and having Didius Julianus killed.
-His two other rivals, Pescennius Niger and Clodius Albinus, were both hailed by other factions as Imperator.
-Severus quickly subdued Niger in Byzantium and promised to Albinus the title of Caesar (which meant he would be a co-emperor).
-However, Severus betrayed Albinus by blaming him for a plot against his life.
-Severus marched to Gaul and defeated Albinus.
-For these acts, Machiavelli said that Severus was "a ferocious lion and a clever fox".

 Severus attempted to revive totalitarianism and, addressing the Roman people and Senate, praised the severity and cruelty of Marius and Sulla, which worried the senators.
-When Parthia invaded Roman territory, Severus waged war against that country and seized the cities of Nisibis, Babylon and Seleucia.
-Reaching Ctesiphon, the Parthian capital, he ordered plundering and his army slew and captured many people.
+When Parthia invaded Roman territory, Severus successfully waged war against that country.
 Notwithstanding this military success, Severus failed in invading Hatra, a rich Arabian city.
 Severus killed his legate, who was gaining respect from the legions; and his soldiers fell victim to famine.
 After this disastrous campaign, he withdrew.
 Severus also intended to vanquish the whole of Britannia.
 To achieve this, he waged war against the Caledonians.
-After many casualties in the army due to the terrain and the barbarians' ambushes, Severus himself went to the field.
-However, he became ill and died in 211 AD, at the age of 65.
+However, he became ill and died in 211 AD.